Winter Walking and Mountaineering: An Essential Kit List

 Crampons

-Crampons like boots have a stiffness rating, you can fit a softer campon (lower rating) to a stiffer boot but not a stiffer crampon.
-So you can fit a C1 and C2 crampon to a B2 boot, but not a C3.
-There is some varience in models so it can be worth checking compatability.
+Crampons, like boots, have a stiffness rating.
+You can fit a softer crampon to a stiffer boot, but not a softer boot to a stiffer crampon.
+For example, you can fit a C1 or C2 crampon to a B2 boot, but you can't fit a C3 crampon to a B2 boot.
+There is some variance in crampon models, so it can be worth checking compatability with your boot model.

-• C1: The softest of the crampons and the most comfortable to walk in, most of the points are horizontal to allow the crampon to have some float in the snow.
-They generally feature a basket at the front and rear of the crampon so are fairly universal fitting.
+• C1: The softest of the crampons and the most comfortable to walk in, most of the points are vertical to allow the crampon to have some float in the snow.
+They generally feature a basket at the front and rear of the crampon, so have a fairly universal fitting.

-• C2: A great crampon to bridge the gap from walking to gentle climbing.
-Stiffer but still soft enough for comfortable walking.
-They can have a mix of horizonal walking points and vertical climbing points.
-They often have a basket at the front and a climp at the back so only fit on boots with a rear welt (ledge) These are often refered to as pneumatic crampons.
-If you're unsure it's worth checking compatability before you buy a pair.
+• C2: A stiffer crampon, great for bridging the gap from walking to gentle climbing.
+They have a mix of vertical walking points and horizontal climbing points.
+They often have a basket at the front and a clip at the rear, this clip only fits on boots with a rear welt (ledge).
+These are often referred to as semi-automatic crampons.

-• C3: The siffest of the crampons and largely designed for climbing.
-Some will have some horizontal points for the walk in.
-You can get twin or mono points depending on your objectives for the day and some models are even changable.
-Generally a more specialist tool so worth some deeper research or specialist advice to ensure you're getting the right crampon for your objectives.
-Can have a bar at the front and back if so boots will require welt from and back.
+• C3: The stiffest of the crampons and largely designed for climbing.
+These crampons have either twin or mono points at the front specifically for climbing vertical terrain.
+Depending on your objectives for the day will determine whether you choose a twin or mono point (Some models are even changable between the two).
+C3 crampons are generally a more specialist tool so some deeper research or expert advice may be required to ensure you're getting the right crampons for you.
+A fully automatic crampons will require a welt at both the front and rear of your boots.

 If you are joining us for a winter skills course a pair of C1 crampons will be provided.